Powwow: Women's

 Normal intertribal dancing is an individual activity, but there are also couples and group dances.
 Couples dances include the two step and owl dance.
-In a two step each couple follows the lead of the head dancers, forming a line behind them, whereas in an owl dance each couple dances alone.
-Group dances include the Snake and Buffalo dance, where the group dances to mimic the motions of a snake in the beginning of the dance, then change to mimic the actions of a herd of buffalo.
+During a two step, each couple follows the lead of the head dancers, forming a line behind them.
+In contrast, in an owl dance, each couple dances alone.
+Group dances include the Snake and Buffalo dance, where the group dances to mimic the motions of a snake at the beginning of the dance, then changes to mimic the actions of a herd of buffalo.

-At pow wows where there is a large Southern Plains community in the area, the Gourd Dance is often included before the start of the pow wow sessions.
-The gourd dance originated with the Kiowa tribe, whence it spread, and is a society dance for veterans and their families.
+At pow wows, where there is a large Southern Plains community in the area, the Gourd Dance is often included before the start of the pow wow sessions.
+The gourd dance originated with the Kiowa tribe and spread from there.
+It is a society dance for veterans and their families.
 Unlike other dances, the gourd dance is normally performed with the drum in the center of the dance arena, not on the side.

 Music

-Though there are many genres unique to different tribes pow wow music is characterized by pan or intertribalism with the Plains cultures, the originators of the modern pow wow, predominating.
+Though there are many genres unique to different tribes, pow wow music is characterized by pan or intertribalism with the Plains cultures, the originators of the modern pow wow, predominating.
 For information on dancing, see Dances.